GustavoViniciusdeMorais/GoLang/tutorials/go_auth_echo_jwt_redis.md

 ```

 ### 2. `routes.go`
-This file will define the routes for the application.
+This file defines the routes for the application and sets up the custom JWT validation middleware for the `/users` route group.

 ```go
 package routes